hashicorp/consul/website/source/docs/connect/proxies/envoy.md

     using the internal Prometheus endpoint.

 - `envoy_stats_bind_addr` - Specifies that the proxy should expose the /stats prefix to the _public_ network.
-It must be supplied in the form `ip:port` and port and the ip/port combination must be free within the network namespace the proxy runs.
+It must be supplied in the form `ip:port` and the ip/port combination must be free within the network namespace the proxy runs.
   Typically the IP would be `0.0.0.0` to bind to all available interfaces or a pod IP address.